RajeshSivadasan/alice-blue-futures/README.md

 # There is an ab.ini/ab_options.ini file which is the key configuration file through which you can control all the parameters of this program, even at realtime using Telegram chats.
 Will update proper documentation soon...

-Kindly suggest your feedback.
+Although this is still work in progress, kindly suggest your feedback.
 It will help me improve.

 Feel free to use/diustrubte this code freely so that new algo developers can get started easily.